 Claim the amount deductible under section 40-880 here if you carried on a business as an individual at any time during the year.
-If you stopped carrying on a business as an individual in a previous income year and you have not fully claimed your five-year write-off under section 40-880, claim the amount deductible this year at item D15 on your tax return (supplementary section).
+If you stopped carrying on a business as an individual in an income year that ended before 1 July 2005 and you have not fully claimed your five-year write-off under section 40-880, claim the amount deductible this year at item D15 on your tax return (supplementary section).

-If you have incurred relevant capital expenses on or after 1 July 2005 and the expenses relate to a business that ceased in a previous income year and you carried on the business as a sole trader or through a partnership, company or trust, you claim the amount deductible (20%) at item D15 on your tax return (supplementary section).
+If you have incurred relevant capital expenses on or after 1 July 2005 and the expenses relate to a business that ceased in a previous income year and you carried on the business as a sole trader or through a partnership, claim the expenses here.
+If you carried on the business through a company or trust, you claim the amount deductible (20%) at item D15 on your tax return (supplementary section).